Andres9890/Tubeup-on-Github/README.md

 ## Features

 - Archive videos from various platforms to IA
-- Manual workflow dispatch with custom URL input
-- Automatic retry mechanism for failed uploads
-- Metadata preservation
-- Support for all yt-dlp compatible platforms
 - Easy setup

 ## Quick Start

-1. **Use this template** to create your own repository
+1. Use this template to create your own repository
-2. **Add IA credentials** as repository secrets
+2. Add IA credentials as repository secrets
-3. **Run workflow** with video URL to archive
+3. Run workflow with video URL to archive
-4. **Check Internet Archive** for the video
+4. Check Internet Archive for the video

 ## Supported Video Platforms

 Tubeup supports all platforms compatible with yt-dlp, including:

 - YouTube
-- Vimeo
 - Twitch VODs
 - X
 - Instagram
 - TikTok
 - Dailymotion
 - Facebook

 [And a lot more](https://github.com/yt-dlp/yt-dlp/blob/master/supportedsites.md)

 ## How to Use